-Empowering young Neurodiverse and Disabled people through our Business Mentoring Programme.
+Empowering young Neurodivergent and Disabled people through our Business Mentoring Programme.

 young asian boy sitting and smiling

-Pioneering mentorship for young people who are Neurodiverse and Disabled
+Pioneering mentorship for young people who are Neurodivergent and Disabled

 Career Accelerator runs its business youth mentoring programmes 3 times a year – across Autumn Term (late September-December), Spring Term (late January-April) and Summer Term (late April-July).

-In our Neurodiversity and Disability Programme, we partner with community groups, youth organisations, and schools to work with young people who are Neurodiverse or Disabled.
-Neurodiverse and Disabled mentees can also apply independently to join this programme.
+In our Neurodiversity and Disability Programme, we work with young people who are Neurodivergent or Disabled.
+Neurodivergent and Disabled mentees can also apply independently to join this programme.
 Over the course of 3 months, these young people will have mentoring sessions led by business mentors from Career Accelerator’s partner companies to help them prepare for successful careers.

 Applications are on a rolling basis and places are allocated on a first come first serve basis.

-Everyone who completes this sign up form will be invited to an informal, friendly interview with Rebecca or Jhanay from Career Accelerator.
+Everyone who completes this sign up form will be invited to an informal, friendly interview with Jhanay from Career Accelerator.
 Interviews will be allocated on a first come first serve basis.

 All your responses in this form are confidential and won’t be shared with anyone else.

-If you have any questions about joining the programme feel free to book a call with Career Accelerator’s Head of Youth Programmes Manager Rebecca here.
+If you have any questions about joining the programme feel free to book a call with Career Accelerator’s Youth Programme Manager Jhanay Otto here.

 Why our Neurodiversity & Disability Programme exists for young people